ftounga/GedClient/readme.md

 - A versionnig systm.
 GIT will suit perfectly our needs

 ####################################
-Once you have cloned the project: git clone https://github.com/ftounga/GedClient.git
+Once you cloned the project: git clone https://github.com/ftounga/GedClient.git

+Command line to type: npm install -g bower ; npm install -g gulp ; npm install in your workspace directory.